aliyahaaa/ds4bmeTest/README.md

 # ds4bmeTest
 # README changes
 ## Introduction and Purposes
-This is change is for the assignment 1.
+This is the change is for the assignment 1.
 Initially this was blank files.
 ### Conclusions
 ---
-I wanted to try to make a table for this README.md files
+I wanted to try to make a table for this README.md file
 | Pros | Cons|
 |------------|------------|
 | tables look nice | none|